Afghan Hound: In popular culture

 Pablo Picasso said that his 1967 statue located in Chicago's Daley Plaza represented the head of an Afghan Hound named Kabul.

-The Afghan hound has been represented in multiple animated feature films and TV shows, including Universal Pictures' Balto (Sylvie), Disney's Lady and the Tramp II: Scamp's Adventure (Ruby) and Hasbro Studios's Pound Puppies (Twiggy).
-An Afghan hound also appeared in the movies One Hundred and One Dalmatians, 101 Dalmatians, 102 Dalmatians, and 101 Dalmatians II: Patch's London Adventure.
-Other examples include Prince Amir of Kinjan from What-a-Mess, Persia from Road Rovers, Burt from Foofur, and Brainy Barker from Krypto the Superdog.
-Malory Archer in the show Archer also had an Afghan hound named Duchess at some point in her childhood.
+The Afghan Hound has been represented in multiple animated feature films and TV shows, including Universal Pictures' Balto (Sylvie), Disney's Lady and the Tramp II: Scamp's Adventure (Ruby), Hasbro Studios's Pound Puppies (Twiggy) and ABC Kids' Bluey (Indy).
+An Afghan Hound also appeared in the films One Hundred and One Dalmatians, 101 Dalmatians, 102 Dalmatians, and 101 Dalmatians II: Patch's London Adventure.
+Other examples include Prince Amir of Kinjan from What-a-Mess, Persia from Road Rovers, Burt from Foofur, Laila from Roadside Romeo, and Brainy Barker from Krypto the Superdog.
+Malory Archer in the show Archer also had an Afghan Hound named Duchess at some point in her childhood.
+An Afghan Hound also appears as a muppet in The Muppets.

-In the 1941 novel Between the Acts, Virginia Woolf uses an Afghan hound named Sohrab to represent aspects of one of the book's human characters.
+In the 1941 novel Between the Acts, Virginia Woolf uses an Afghan Hound named Sohrab to represent aspects of one of the book's human characters.

-The Afghan Hound features prominently in the avant-garde music video of popular French band M83's, "Set in Stone (M83 Remix)".
+The Afghan Hound features prominently in the avant-garde music video of French band M83's, "Set in Stone (M83 Remix)".

-An Afghan Hound was also featured on the cover of the 1967 (45 rpm) single "Have Some More Tea/Victor Henry's Cool Book" by British psychadelic rock band The Smoke.